Article list Design pattern

 Longer lists are good – when they are scannable

-Pagination is overrated due to two reasons:
+Pagination is overrated for two reasons:

-1. From the world of content to the world of navigation.
+- From the world of content to the world of navigation.
 Every time the user needs to use pagination to view more stories, he or she is pulled from the world of content to the world of navigation.
 The user is then no longer thinking about what stories they should read, but about how to find more to read.
-Using pagination creates a natural pause that lets the user reevaluate if he or she wants to keep going or leave the site.
+Using pagination creates a natural pause that lets the user re-evaluate if he or she wants to keep going or leave the site.

 Long lists are not bad – as long as you can scan it easily and without effort.